EHollingerFllStk/Super-Heroes-and-Villains/README.md

 ## Background of Super Heroes ##

--The term "Super Hero" is trademarked and owned by D comics and Marvel Comics +The World's Most Popular Superheroes:
+-The term "Super Hero" is trademarked and owned by DC comics and Marvel Comics +The World's Most Popular Superheroes:

        *Spider-Man (5,100,000 average monthly Google searches)